IrynaUkr/mars-rover/README.md

 Mars Rover depends on:
 * Plateau(it needs the info of borders)
-* RoverPosition(class helps easy store data coordinates and direction where the rover is facing) when rover moves it takes direction string and spins if there are L or R and go forward in facing direction
+* RoverPosition(class helps easy store data coordinates and direction where the rover is facing) When rover moves, it takes direction string and spins if there are L or R and go forward in facing direction

+To make a move Rover should have methods, turnLeft, TurnRight and  goForward.
+The methods that serve the rover are in the MarsServiceClass class, which corresponds to the Single Responsibility Principle.